FREE SHIPPING on purchases over 1,500 CZK 📦

 Chinese Angelica (Dang Gui)

-Nicknamed "female ginseng" — it harmonizes hormonal balance, nourishes the blood, and alleviates pain.
-One of the most studied herbs in TCM.¹
+Nicknamed "female ginseng" — it harmonizes hormonal balance, nourishes the blood, and relieves pain.
+One of the most researched herbs in TCM.¹

 Pain Relief